 - Incompatibility, unless denied by either party

-The cost of a divorce varies from case to case, but often it can be expensive.
+The cost of a divorce in Ohio varies from case to case, but often it can be expensive.
 It is impossible to give an exact quote, as there are countless variables to consider.

 For example, you may need to hire an expert to write a report or testify on your behalf, or you may need to subpoena seven years of bank and/credit care records.
 Such action results in costs you will incur in addition to your attorney fees.
 Attorney fees often increase as a result of interim matters such as temporary orders or contempt motions.